dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 15:30 Emanuelle Gentile (Princeton University): Enhanced simulations of low-level jets and moisture transport over the US great plains by directly prognosing momentum flux and using a generalised turbulence length-scale.

-15:50 Adrian Lock (Met Office): TBA
+15:50 Adrian Lock (Met Office): Experiences and challenges for operational NWP in the turbulent grey zone.

 16:10 Paolo Gianni (Massachusetts Institute of Technology): Impact of Gray Zone Parameterizations on Realistic LES for Numerical Weather Prediction.